 Even when an injury is less severe than the head injury suffered by Stokes, the effects can still be long-lasting and crippling in many facets of a sufferer’s life.
 The most immediate and noticeable consequence is pain, but there are also several other direct and indirect costs, such as medical bills, rehabilitation, ongoing therapy, post-traumatic stress disorder, loss of the ability to earn income, broken relationships with loved ones and an overall diminished quality of life.

 Every one of those consequences takes an incredible physical and emotional toll on someone, especially when that person is also recovering from the immediate impact of an injury.
 When filing a claim – whether it be a workers’ compensation claim or a personal injury claim – the injured person and their attorney must take all the outcomes of an injury into account.

 Most serious injuries have a ripple effect throughout the lives of those around the injured person.
 Families, communities and workplaces might all be impacted by the harm suffered to one person.
-When filing a personal injury claim, the victim and their attorney sometimes factor in the costs to loved ones, especially when those loved ones depend on the ability of the person to provide an income for their family.

 If the breadwinner of a family suffers a serious injury and is unable to provide for their loved ones, the injury can have a domino effect.
 A family might struggle to pay for housing, education, food or any other basic needs.
 It can even affect children in fundamental ways, impeding their emotional, psychological and physical development.